 Marion County has underutilized land in the Macleay community that is desirable for development and use.
-The Macleay property was for many years a landfill site and transfer station, which was closed in the late 1990s.
+The Macleay property was a landfill and transfer station for many years, but closed on September 25, 1975.
 Currently, the site is closed to the public.
-The Marion County Parks Commission believes that this land could be a public park, providing all citizens access to a convenient, unique, and enjoyable outdoor experience.
-The County will seek support from the community for this project, in order to develop a park that fits the needs and desires of the local residents.
-Additionally, if the property is converted to a park it will fit within the mission and goals of the overall Marion County Parks system, stated below:
+The Marion County Parks Commission believes this land could be a public park, providing all citizens access to a convenient, unique, and enjoyable outdoor experience.
+Marion County will seek community support for this project to develop a park specific to the needs and desires of local residents.
+Additionally, if the property is converted into a park, it will represent the mission and goals of the overall Marion County Parks system, stated below:

-Marion County Parks will provide an interconnected, safe, accessible and well-maintained parks system that provides diverse recreation opportunities to residents and visitors, and preserves our County’s bountiful natural and historical resources.
+Marion County Parks will provide an interconnected, safe, accessible, and well-maintained parks system that provides diverse recreation opportunities to residents and visitors and preserves Marion County’s bountiful natural and historical resources.

 By engaging the community in this project, the County seeks to achieve the following goals:

 - Learn from the community to determine the best recreational uses for both local residents and potential visitors

 - Gain community support for the development of this land as a public park

 - Educate about the benefits of public parks

 Please call Marion County Parks at 503-365-3120 with any questions.

 Auburn Conversion Project postcard